decenomy/DSW/test/functional/README.md

 ### Comptool

-* Testing framework for writing tests that compare the block/tx acceptance behavior of a aezorad against 1 or more other aezorad instances, or against known outcomes, or both.
+* Testing framework for writing tests that compare the block/tx acceptance behavior of a azzured against 1 or more other azzured instances, or against known outcomes, or both.

 * Set the ```num_nodes``` variable (defined in ```ComparisonTestFramework```) to start up 1 or more nodes.
-If using 1 node, then ```--testbinary``` can be used as a command line option to change the aezorad binary used by the test.
-If using 2 or more nodes, then ```--refbinary``` can be optionally used to change the aezorad that will be used on nodes 2 and up.
+If using 1 node, then ```--testbinary``` can be used as a command line option to change the azzured binary used by the test.
+If using 2 or more nodes, then ```--refbinary``` can be optionally used to change the azzured that will be used on nodes 2 and up.

 * Implement a (generator) function called ```get_tests()``` which yields ```TestInstance```s.